About the Course

 RSVP by sending an email to Andrew at Windward@gorge.net with "RSVP" in the title.
 Please let us know the following informaiton

 - Number of people who will be attending in your party

 - Dietary restrictions, or if you desire not to eat

-- If you like, tell us a bit about yourself! where your coming from, what your interest in the calss is, or whatever else!
+- If you like, tell us a bit about yourself! where your are from, what your interest is in the class, or whatever else!

 We are working to recieve Payment via Paypal.
 Check back soon to get an early bird special on admission when you register and pay in advance!

 Participants are invited to camp in Windward's 40 acre campground.